Updated April 15, 2023

 Since we are all related to each other, it is sensible and courteous to make sure that we get acquainted and introduced to each other.
 In the meetings, newcomers feel exclusive as the old and senior executives make no room for the new aspirants to speak as they themselves are always deeply engrossed with each other.

-Divide the group in Teams
+Divide the Group into Teams

 Effective Communication Skills

-To achieve this
+To achieve this:

 - Every group member should be able to recognize and understand the kind and nature of the contributions others are making.

-Here are some articles that will help you to get more detail about the Group Dynamics for Teams so just go through the link.
+Here are some articles that will help you to get more detail about the Group Dynamics for Teams, so just go through the link.